-President Johnson, and his close circle of military advisors, who included Secretary of Defense Clark Clifford, National Security Advisor Walt W. Rostow, Chairman of the Joint Chiefs of Staff General Earle Wheeler, and General William C. Westmoreland, understood that the United States and South Vietnam had to quickly retake the areas lost to the Vietcong and North Vietnamese during the Tet Offensive.
-These men had come to this conclusion for several reasons.
+President Johnson, and his close circle of advisers, who included Secretary of Defense Clark Clifford, National Security Adviser Walt W. Rostow, Chairman of the Joint Chiefs of Staff General Earle Wheeler, and General William C. Westmoreland, understood that the United States and Government of South Vietnam (GVN) had to quickly retake the areas lost to the Vietcong and North Vietnamese during the Tet Offensive.
+There were several reasons these men had come to this conclusion.
 First, and most importantly, the longer the Communists held their new territories, the harder it would be to dislodge them.
 Given enough time, the guerrillas and their civilian supporters would fortify their hamlets and the surrounding agricultural landscape, guaranteeing that any later effort to push them out would be costly in Allied casualties.
 Secondly, if the Vietcong and North Vietnamese consolidated their military and political hold over their new territories, they would have access to a larger manpower pool and tax base, which would enable them to rapidly replace their Tet casualties and mount additional offensives in the months and years ahead.
-Finally, if the United States and North Vietnam engaged in negotiations over a cease-fire on the ground in South Vietnam, which looked increasingly likely after Johnson’s March 31st televised address, then the U.S. needed to strengthen its military position in South Vietnam; otherwise, the Communists would likely demand political and military concessions from the United States – concessions the President might be forced by domestic considerations to accept.
-Johnson wanted to negotiate from a position of strength – which wouldn’t be possible if the Communists continued to hold so much of South Vietnam.
+Finally, if the United States and North Vietnam engaged in negotiations over a cease-fire, which looked increasingly likely after Johnson’s March 31, 1968, televised address to the nation, then the U.S. needed to strengthen its military position in South Vietnam; otherwise, the Communists would be in a position to demand political and military concessions from the United States – concessions the president might be forced by domestic considerations to accept.
+Johnson wanted to negotiate from a position of strength – something that was not possible with the Communists occupying so much of rural South Vietnam.

-In early 1968, Secretary of Defense Clark Clifford advised Johnson that the Allies should return to the countryside quickly in the wake of Tet or risk serious long-term erosion of influence there. “…We must win the race to the countryside, go on the offensive, reestablish security in the rural areas, and restore the government’s presence in the villages.”
-At the same time that he argued for a rapid return to the countryside, Clifford tried to convince anyone who would listen to him within the administration that the U.S. should begin to disengage from the war.
+Defense Secretary Clark Clifford advised Johnson that the Allies should return to the countryside quickly in the wake of Tet or risk serious long-term erosion of influence there.
+He stated, “…We must win the race to the countryside, go on the offensive, re-establish security in the rural areas, and restore the government’s presence in the villages.”
+Yet, at the same time that he argued for a rapid return to the countryside, Clifford tried to convince anyone who would listen to him within the administration that the U.S. should begin to disengage from the war.

 Clifford’s advocacy of an Allied offensive across rural South Vietnam in conjunction with a program of military disengagement were not contradictory proposals.
-The Secretary of Defense understood that a U.S. exit from South Vietnam would be far more difficult if the Communists held the countryside and their military units remained in forward positions near South Vietnam’s towns, cities, and coastal enclaves.
+The Secretary of Defense understood that a U.S. exit from South Vietnam would be far more difficult if the Communists held the countryside and their military units remained in forward positions near South Vietnam’s towns, cities, and military bases.
 Under those circumstances, an American withdrawal would look as though the U.S. had been pushed out of South Vietnam.
 And according to Clifford, that perception, if widely held by America’s friends and enemies, would seriously diminish the U.S.’s global standing.
-Furthermore, the safe extraction of U.S. troops from South Vietnam required that American forces first shove Vietcong and North Vietnamese units away from their base camps.
-Any attempted withdrawal to the coast, with the Communists close behind, risked high U.S. casualties.
+Furthermore, the safe extraction of U.S. forces from South Vietnam required that the U.S. literally shove Vietcong and North Vietnamese units away from its military positions.
+Any attempted withdrawal to the coast, with the Communists close at hand, risked high U.S. casualties.

-GVN officials and South Vietnamese military commanders would head for the exits as soon as they recognized that without the countryside – and its resources and population – South Vietnam had no chance of survival after a U.S. withdrawal.
+Vietnam experts at the White House, Pentagon, and Foggy Bottom recognized that GVN officials and South Vietnamese military commanders would head for the exits as soon as it dawned on them that without the countryside – and its resources and population – South Vietnam had no chance of survival after a U.S. withdrawal.
 Joint Chiefs of Staff Chairman General Wheeler expressed strong opposition to a cease-fire for this very reason.
 In a March 20, 1968, memorandum to Clifford, he wrote, “…there are at present substantial areas of the country occupied by VC/NVA forces.
 If a cease fire were offered and accepted, these areas would remain under control of the enemy.
 He could resupply these forces and augment them with impunity in order to expand his control over the countryside and/or prepare for renewed offensive operations at a time and at places of his choosing.
 Moreover, in such a situation, the South Vietnamese Armed Forces would probably lose all offensive spirit and could not be relied upon to withstand renewed widespread attacks…A proposal for a cease fire, if accepted by the enemy, would place Allied forces in a position of maximum military disadvantage.”

 Historians often think of the Decent Interval as having originated with President Nixon and as having been a policy focused on time – that is – the time between a U.S. withdrawal from South Vietnam and the collapse of the Saigon regime.
 Yet, the original Decent Interval, first formulated and implemented by President Johnson, and later adopted by Nixon, emphasized the importance of space; or more specifically, the geographical interval between Allied territory and Communist territory.
 The geographical interval, and the desire of two presidents to widen it as much as possible, had an overriding influence on U.S. military policy in Vietnam from early 1968 until the Paris Peace Accords of 1973.